Crime and Disorder Act 1998: Parenting Orders

 In England and Wales, a Parenting Order is an order made against the parent(s) of a child which has been given an Anti-Social Behaviour Order, has been convicted of an offence, or the parent has been convicted of an offence under section 443 or 444 of the Education Act 1996 (i.e. failure to prevent truancy).
 Its aim is that parents must adhere to the conditions to stop their child from behaving similarly; failure to do so will lead to their conviction.
 The order can be made for a period not exceeding 12 months.
 There are restrictions on orders being made that interfere with the parents' or child's religious beliefs or that interfere with the times which the parent normally attends work or an educational institution.
 If the parenting order is breached, the parent(s) could be liable to a fine, not exceeding level 3 on the standard scale.

 Racially or religiously aggravated offences

 In England and Wales, Sections 28 to 32 of the act create separate offences for crimes that were aggravated by the victim's race or religion or presumed race or religion.
 They did not originally apply to crimes that are aggravated by the offender's perception of the victim's membership of a religion but it was amended by section 39 of the Anti-terrorism, Crime and Security Act 2001.

+When it comes into force, section 145 of the Crime and Policing Act 2026 amends these beyond racial and religious hostility to also cover hostility related to disability, sex, sexual orientation and transgender identity.